Idle time is part of entrepreneurship and must be included in freelancers’ rate calculations

 This article was first published in Dutch: https://www.reclamebeeld.nl/leegloop-hoort-bij-ondernemen-en-dus-ook-in-de-zzp-tariefberekening/

-Fair rates must also reflect the reality of self-employment.
+Fair rates must reflect the reality of self-employment.
 For many years, clients from commercial companies to public institutions and the Dutch government have benefited from low freelance rates in markets where idle time is structurally present.

 In this article I explain what idle time is, how it arises, and why it must be included in realistic rate calculations for freelancers.